-On May 9, 2003, the Company acquired the business and net assets of Zyfer, Inc., a wholly-owned subsidiary of Odetics, Inc., in a cash transaction.
-(Note-Subsequent to this transaction, Odetics changed its corporate name to Iteris, Inc.) The business of the new subsidiary, FEI-Zyfer, Inc., is the design and manufacture of products for precision time and frequency generation and synchronization, primarily incorporating GPS technology.
+On May 9, 2003, the Company acquired the business and net assets of Zyfer, Inc., a whollyowned subsidiary of Odetics, Inc., in a cash transaction.
+(Note- Subsequent to this transaction, Odetics changed its corporate name to Iteris, Inc.) The business of the new subsidiary, FEI-Zyfer, Inc., is the design and manufacture of products for precision time and frequency generation and synchronization, primarily incorporating GPS technology.

 The Company paid \$2.3 million at closing, plus acquisition costs of approximately \$400,000.
 According to the terms of the purchase agreement, the Company was required to make additional payments up to a maximum of \$1 million in each of fiscal years 2004 and 2005 if FEI-Zyfer achieved certain revenue levels in those years.
-The contingent payments were based on a percentage of revenues in excess of \$6 million in fiscal year 2004 and as a percentage of revenues in excess of \$8 million in fiscal year 2005.
-Based on FEI-Zyfer's performance, with sales of \$8.8 million and \$6.5 million during fiscal years 2005 and 2004, respectively, the Company paid an additional \$217,000 to Iteris, Inc. This amount was recorded as goodwill in the accompanying consolidated balance sheet and is included in intangible assets.
+The contingent payments were based on a percentage of revenues in excess of \$6 million in fiscal year 2004 and as a percentage of revenues in excess of \$8 million in fiscal year 2004 and as a percentage of \$8.8 million and \$6.5 million during fiscal years 2005 and 2004, respectively, the Company paid an additional \$217,000 to Iteris, Inc. This amount was recorded as goodwill in the accompanying consolidated balance sheet and is included in intangible assets.